eolatham/smarthome-dashboard-simulation/app/docs/design.md

 - The database stores generated weather and family **events** that describe when and how the smart home state changed over a 2-month time period.
 - The app runs on a **custom clock** to simulate fast-moving time, and the speed of app time is adjustable by the user.
 - The backend **queries** all events from the database into an event queue when the app starts.
-- The backend **processes** all unprocessed past events waiting on the event queue at **each half-minute** in the simulation (according to app time).
-Processing an event involves:
+- The backend **publishes** the current app time **every real second** so that the frontend can display it.
-  - applying its changes to the smart home state
+- The backend **publishes** all unprocessed past events waiting on the event queue **every app half-minute** so that the frontend can process them.
-  - sending it to the frontend to be displayed to the user
+- The frontend manages and displays all smart home state and provides an interface for the user to interact with the dashboard.

 ## In Depth